Jose-Servin/AllThingsDocker/Docs/02 - Managing Data.md

 docker run -p 3000:80 -d --name feedback-app feedback-node
 ```

 We will see that the `feedback/git.txt` page we submitted earlier does not exist in our Container's file system.
 This is because it's a totally new container.
 However, with this new container created without the `--rm` flag, if we submit feedback and stop/restart the container we will see the feedback still exists.
+The main problem still remains the same, if we delete a container we loose the data submitted.

 ## Introducing Volumes